Want to make the most of your webinar?

 Livestorm was made with marketers in mind.

-It features some of the best webinar tools, including advanced features like marketing automation, which includes invites, reminders and integrations as well as advanced analytics.
+It features some of the best webinar tools available, including advanced features like marketing automation, which includes invites, reminders, and integrations, as well as advanced analytics.

 Its analytics platform allows you to track minute-by-minute attendance and attention rates of your audience.

-With Livestorm, you can create and customize your own landing pages and registration inside the software, and allows you to integrate with streaming services like YouTube Live and Twitch.
+With Livestorm, you can create and customize your own landing pages and registration inside the software.
+It also allows you to integrate with streaming services like YouTube Live and Twitch.

 Keep in mind, Livestorm is relatively new on the scene and does lack some features such as pop-up windows and countdown timers.

 You can use Livestorm for free; however, you’re limited to 10 attendees and a maximum of 20 minutes for your presentation.

 Prices start at $99/month for 100 attendees.
 A Meet Premium option also exists and starts at $31/host/month.

 Due to the popularity of webinars, there’s no shortage of platforms to choose from.

 The above is by no means an exhaustive list, but it does highlight some of the biggest platforms with the best features and functionality.